vladinator1000/blog/content/blog/shader-editor-part-1.md

 ![struct-param.png](/images/design-gpu/struct-param.png)

-By deriving from source, we can edit the shader inline and have both the element visuals the editor UI update at the blink of an eye.
+By deriving from source, we can edit the shader inline and have both the canvas element and the editor UI update at the blink of an eye.
 Take a look at this port of [baxin1919's rain shader](https://www.shadertoy.com/view/WfsBRS) and see how fast we can add a color gradient parameter:

 {% video src="/images/design-gpu/creating-uniform.mp4" alt="" /%}

 ## Creating your own shaders

-You can start with one of the built-in shaders, using the inline editor like the example above, or open the big editor and create your own from scratch.
+You can start with one of the built-in shaders, using an inline editor like the example above, or open a big editor and create your own from scratch.
 Let's make a painting:

 {% video src="/images/design-gpu/painting.mp4" alt="" /%}